ember-learn/deprecation-app/content/ember/v4/deprecate-implicit-injection.md

 }
 ```

-For a more detailed explanation with additional examples, see the old deprecation [guides](https://deprecations.emberjs.com/v3.x#toc_implicit-injections).
+For a more detailed explanation with additional examples, see the 3.x deprecation [guides](https://deprecations.emberjs.com/v3.x#toc_implicit-injections).